-SHARELINES Human contact trumps virtual friends: How to reconnect with real-life pals. 🗖 echnology may make us feel more connected than ever - most people are just a call, text or tweet But does this actually make us closer?
+Technology may make us feel more connected than ever; most people are just a call, text or tweet away.
+But does this actually make us closer?

-"Even as the quantity of our connections with other people is on the rise, the quality of our connections is often taking a turn for the worse," Kory Floyd, professor of communication at the University of Arizona, writes in his book, "The Loneliness Cure: Six Strategies for Finding Real Connections in Your Life" (Adams Media).
-Our increasing tendency to communicate electronically has left many of us starved for affection.
-We're deprived of hugs, smiles and literal shoulders to cry on. ☞ Commentary:
+"Even as the quantity of our connections with other people is on the rise, the quality of our connections is often taking a turn for the worse," Kory Floyd, professor of communication at the University of Arizona, writes in his book, The Loneliness Cure: Six Strategies For Finding Real Connections In Your Life (Adams Media).

+Our increasing tendency to communicate electronically has left many starved for affection.
+We're deprived of hugs, smiles and literal shoulders to cry on.

-My iPhone addiction was making me a terrible mom 🖪 "It's easy to fall into patterns of pseudo-connection and quasi-intimacy that initially feel gratifying but ultimately leave us feeling less than satisfied," said Joseph B. Dilley, psychologist and author of "The Game Is Playing Your Kid: How to Unplug and Reconnect in the Digital Age" (Bascom Hill Publishing Group).
+"it's easy to fall into patterns of pseudoconnection and quasi-intimacy that initially feel gratifying but ultimately leave us feeling less than satisfied," said Joseph B. Dilley, psychologist and author of The Game Is Playing Your Kid: How To Unplug And Reconnect In The Digital Age (Bascom Hill Publishing Group).

 You may have 1,000 Facebook friends, but how many of them could you confide in about the worries that keep you up at night?
+Just because an old college friend likes a photo of your cat on Instagram doesn't mean he or she is down to listen to you complain about work.

+Social media has its benefits but it can deprive us from having physical contact with real people.
+Photo: Shutterstock reduced to 140 characters, we lose patience and compassion to have in-depth emotional connections with others."

-Just because an old college friend likes a photo of your cat on Instagram doesn't mean he or she is down to listen to you complain about work or give you advice on how to care for your aging parents.
-"We know the minute details of what we're doing moment to moment in the day, but that comes at the expense of being able to invest in each other in longer term and more intimate ways," Floyd said.
-And, he writes in his book, "We end up glorifying the trivial ... while barely noticing the substantive and meaningful are missing."
-People struggle to connect "emotionally and interpersonally" when so much of our communication happens in digital form, said Dr. Lisa Strohman, founder and director of the Technology Wellness Center in Scottsdale, Ariz. "(When) our communication is reduced to 140 characters, we lose patience and compassion to have in-depth emotional connections with others."
-Illusion of safety can backfire Technology of course has countless benefits, but when it comes to communication it can "become a crutch when used as the only form of social contact one has," said Erika Martinez, a clinical psychologist based in Miami.
+"We know the minute details of what we're doing moment to moment in the day, but that comes at the expense of being able to invest in each other in longer-term and more intimate ways," Floyd said.
+And, he writes in his book, "We end up glorifying the trivial..." while barely noticing the substantive and meaningful are missing."

+People struggle to connect

+"emotionally and interpersonally"

+when so much of our communication

+happens in digital form, said Dr Lisa

+Strohman, founder and director of the

+Technology Wellness Center in

+Scottsdale, Arizona, the United States.

+"(When) our communication is

+Technology, of course, has countless benefits, but when it comes to communication it can "become a crutch when used as the only form of social contact one has," said Erika Martinez, a clinical psychologist based in Miami.
 Some people may prefer interacting online or via text because they feel less vulnerable that way.

 "Interacting in person scares some people because they're afraid of rejection, ridicule or judgment by others," Martinez said.
-"Online, you can just log off, and no one sees the hurt or discomfort you feel." € Related

-Social Graces: Ask before swiping through someone's iPhone photos? • Those with social anxiety may feel more comfortable online because it allows them to present the best versions of themselves.
-They can deliberate over every word and make sure every photo is nearperfection.
+Those with social anxiety may feel more comfortable online because it allows them to present the best versions of themselves.
+They can deliberate over every word and make sure every photo is near-perfection.
 But logging on to the Internet, especially social media, to find companionship can backfire.

 "People find themselves comparing their lives with others more and more, which can then create anxiety, depression and more intense feelings of loneliness," Strohman said.
-Seeing photos of friends hanging out together or learning about others' successes online can make us feel even lonelier or depressed.
-Phones in hand Smartphones are the ultimate adult pacifier.
+Seeing photos of friends out together or learning about others' successes online can make us feel even lonelier or depressed.

+Smartphones are the ultimate adult pacifier.
 They allow us to get lost anytime, anywhere in pockets of the Internet, and they rescue us from ever being alone with our thoughts.

 They can also cause people to feel alone when they're together.